Kernelization Using Structural Parameters on Sparse Graph Classes: Preliminaries

 If $\cal G$ is a graph class of bounded expansion with expansion function~$f$, we say that $\cal G$ has \emph{expansion bounded by $f$}.
 An important relation we make use of later is: $\grad_d(G) = \grad_0(G \nab d)$, \ie the grad of $G$ with rank $d$ is precisely one half the maximum average degree of subgraphs of its depth~$d$ shallow minors.

 Another important notion that we make use of extensively is that of treedepth.
 In this context, a \emph{rooted forest} is a disjoint union of rooted trees.
 For a vertex~$x$ in a tree~$T$ of a rooted forest, the \emph{height} (or {\em depth}) of~$x$ in the forest is the number of vertices in the path from the root of~$T$ to~$x$.
-The \emph{height of a rooted forest} is the maximum height of a vertex of the forest.
-The \emph{closure} $\clos(\cal F)$ of a rooted forest~$\cal F$ is the graph with vertex set $\bigcup_{T \in \cal F} V(T)$ and edge set $\{xy \colon \text{$x$ is an ancestor of $y$ in $\cal F$}\}$.
-A \emph{treedepth decomposition} of a graph $G$ is a rooted forest $\cal F$ such that $G \subseteq \clos(\cal F)$. \begin{definition}[Treedepth] The \emph{treedepth} $\td(G)$ of a graph~$G$ is the minimum height of any treedepth decomposition of $G$. \end{definition}
+The \emph{height of a rooted forest} is the maximum height of a vertex of the forest. \begin{definition}[Treedepth] Let the \emph{closure} of a rooted forest~$\cal F$ is the graph $\clos(\cal F)=(V_c,E_c)$ with the vertex set $V_c=\bigcup_{T \in \cal F} V(T)$ and the edge set $E_c=\{xy \colon \text{$x$ is an ancestor of $y$ in some $T\in\cal F$}\}$.
+A \emph{treedepth decomposition} of a graph $G$ is a rooted forest $\cal F$ such that $G \subseteq \clos(\cal F)$.
+The \emph{treedepth} $\td(G)$ of a graph~$G$ is the minimum height of any treedepth decomposition of $G$. \end{definition}

-In the sequel we will often use the following fact about treedepth decompositions. \begin{proposition}[ \cite{NOdM12}] Given a graph $G$ with $n$ nodes and a constant $w$, it is possible to decide whether $G$ has treedepth at most $w$, and if so, to compute an optimal treedepth decomposition of $G$ in time $\bigO(n)$. \end{proposition}
+\begin{proposition}[ \cite{NOdM12}] Given a graph $G$ with $n$ nodes and a constant $w$, it is possible to decide whether $G$ has treedepth at most $w$, and if so, to compute an optimal treedepth decomposition of $G$ in time $\bigO(n)$. \end{proposition}

 We list some well-known facts about graphs of bounded treedepth.
-Proofs that are omitted and can be found in~\cite{NOdM12}. \begin{enumerate} \item If a graph has no path with more than~$d$ vertices, then its treedepth is at most~$d$. \item If~$\td(G) \leq d$, then~$G$ has no paths with~$2^d$ vertices and, in particular, any DFS-tree of~$G$ has depth at most~$2^d - 1$. \item If~$\td(G) \leq d$, then~$G$ is $d$-degenerate and hence has at most~$d \cdot |V(G)|$ edges. \item If~$\td(G) \leq d$, then $\tw(G)\leq \pw(G) \leq d-1$. \end{enumerate} A useful way of thinking about graphs of bounded treedepth is that they are (sparse) graphs with no long paths.
+Omitted proofs can be found in~\cite{NOdM12}. \begin{enumerate} \item If a graph has no path with more than~$d$ vertices, then its treedepth is at most~$d$. \item If~$\td(G) \leq d$, then~$G$ has no paths with~$2^d$ vertices and, in particular, any DFS-tree of~$G$ has depth at most~$2^d - 1$. \item If~$\td(G) \leq d$, then~$G$ is $d$-degenerate and hence has at most~$d \cdot |V(G)|$ edges. \item If~$\td(G) \leq d$, then $\tw(G)\leq \pw(G) \leq d-1$. \end{enumerate} A useful way of thinking about graphs of bounded treedepth is that they are (sparse) graphs with no long paths.

 For a graph~$G$ and an integer~$d$, a \emph{modulator to treedepth~$d$} of~$G$ is a set of vertices $M \subseteq V(G)$ such that $\td(G - M) \leq d$.
 The size of a modulator is the cardinality of the set $M$.